A Low-rank Approximation for MDPs via Moment Coupling: Numerical experiments

 \subsubsection{Small instance}

-Demand is $d_1 = \mathcal{U}\{0,5\}, d_2 = \mathcal{U}\{0,3\}$ and each truck can carry 6 items.
-The parameters are as in Table \ref{table:params_JRP_small}.
+Demand is $d_1 = \mathcal{U}\{0,5\}, d_2 = \mathcal{U}\{0,3\}$, where we use $\mathcal{U}\{a,b\}$ to denote the discrete uniform distribution between $a$ and $b$.
+Each truck can carry 6 items.
+The detailed parameters are listed in Table \ref{table:params_JRP_small}.
 The only difference between the two products is the minor ordering cost.
 The discount factor is $\alpha = 0.99$.

 We truncate the inventory for each item at 40 and the backorder is capped at 30 units for each item type; this means the order quantity must satisfy $q_{i,t}\leq 40-I_{i,t}$.
 The total number of states is $N=5041$.
 We take the \moma~spacing exponent to be $\fraks = 0.45$, resulting in $L=400$ meta states.